 Describe areas of responsibility for search and rescue as defined by the National SAR Plan.

-Describe areas of responsibility at the state level.
+Describe the search and rescue areas of responsibility at the state level.

-List several resources that might be used during a SAR event.
+List at least three resources that might be used during a SAR event.

-List several factors that may result in an aircraft being listed as missing.
+List at least two factors that may result in an aircraft being listed as missing.

 Describe the basic principles of the ICS and define the major staff positions as used in SAR.